Since my house first began producing solar power in 1996, there have been two major upgrades.

-The sun has powered electricity in my three bedroom inner Sydney house since March 2105.
+This blog deals with events here since the sun has powered electricity in my three bedroom inner Sydney house with new installations in March 2105.

 It’s been six months since the wires from the poles carrying mains electricity in the street outside my house were disconnected.